diku-dk/futhark-website/blog/2026-07-31-full-flattening.md

 In NESL (and DPH), flattening was used to support irregular arrays as a programming construct in the source language.
 In Futhark, our goals are more
-modest: we want to support irregular nested parallelism, but we have no plans for adding irregular arrays to the source language or to the IR.
+modest: we want to support nonuniform nested parallelism, but we have no plans for adding irregular arrays to the source language or to the IR.
 Flattening handles irregular intermediate arrays using a bespoke representation that is internal to the flattening pass itself.
 I am not opposed to irregular arrays in